boygiandi/goAPI/README.md

 `npm install`

 All your logic code will be stored in `classes/` folder.
+To test it locally, run `node index.js local`

 This API alse work fine with Firebase cloud function.
-We supported Firestore trigger.
+Config your firebase project in `firebase-admin.json`